ninjachurros/fl-test/pages/rocketry.md

 ## Software
 #### [Open Rocket](http://openrocket.info/)
-A free application that shows you what you will see in the sky.
-There is desktop and web-based verison of the software.
+A free simulation software that allows you to design and "fly" model rockets.

 #### [RasAero](http://www.rasaero.com/)
 Another free Model Rocket simulator that gives more analysis and flight simulation models for high-powered rockets.